 - Only 30 lbs

 If you need a brad nailer, the combo here gets you two quality items.
-Our personal favorite deal.
-Buying the brad nailer and compressor together takes about 10 bucks off the purchase.
+My personal favorite deal: buying the brad nailer and compressor together takes about 10 bucks off the purchase.

 Let us know if we missed anything in the comments below.
 Thanks.
 PS, if you have any photos of an old nail set punch, please send them!